Types of medical sensors | Functions of medical sensors

 • They should provide digital outputs such as I2C in order to connect with microcontrollers/microprocessors.

-There are different types of medical sensors as described below for various applications.
+There are functions of different types of medical sensors as described below for various applications.

 ➨Temperature probes: Used for body temperature measurement.
 This helps in providing better medication and treatment of patients.
 They are called as thermometers.